generelle/Bracketsandemmet/README.md

 # Bracketsandemmet
-quick intro to using Emmet in brackets for html and css
+Quick intro to using Emmet in brackets for html and css